Tuesday, March 19, 2013

 Portmeirion is a cute place.
 It's in Gwynedd, North Wales.
 If you ever heard of the tv series "The Prisoner", it was filmed here.
 It was built starting in 1925 and was finished in 1975.
 It's the dream of Sir Clough Williams-Ellis, this town resembles an Italian villa.
 Quaint is a word I don't use often, but this would fit that bill.
 It's been compared to Portofino, Italy but Sir Clough Williams-Ellis repeatedly denied this.
 He did, however, draw from a love of the Italian village stating, "How should I not have fallen for Portofino?
 Indeed its image remained with me as an almost perfect example of the man-made adornment and use of an exquisite site."

-When we arrived, a lot of the shops were still closed, so we set off the the Town Hall for a traditional Welsh breakfast which was very good and fuel providing.
+When we arrived, a lot of the shops were still closed, so we set off to the Town Hall for a traditional Welsh breakfast which was very good.
 Way more food than we could eat though!
 Wasn't a bad deal - breakfast this big for around $8 and full of protein to keep us going all day.
 Don't buy bottled water here though - it was like $2.50 each!
-I didn't care for the sausage much - they could stand an improvement on that one but I've never been a big sausage fan to begin with - so maybe I am a little biased on that one!
+I didn't care for the sausage much - they could stand improvement on that one but I've never been a big sausage fan to begin with - so maybe I am a little biased on that one!

 I'm sure Portmeirion had even more features than what we saw but it was a lovely day out with no rain and a lovely town to explore.
 If you are in the area (and I hope you do visit Wales one day!), be sure to make this one of your stops.
 Thanks Steve for the heads up! ;) You will want to watch at least the first episode though so it makes more sense to you!